yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

-In the case that the cup was initially detect as a circle and and the robot is grasping the cup from its top side the lateral sides of the cup enter the ROI box, allowing Pick-it to see a cylinder.
+In the case that the cup was initially detect as a circle and and the robot is grasping the cup from its top side the lateral sides of the cup enter the ROI box, allowing Pickit to see a cylinder.

 .. raw:: html